arapat/aws-jupyter/README.md

 ### Run a script on a cluster

-`run-cluster.py` runs a given script on all instances in the cluster.
+`aws-jupyter run` runs a given script on all instances in the cluster.
 It starts the script in the background, and redirect the stdout/stderr into a file on the instances which can be checked later.
 Thus it terminates does not necessarily mean the script has finshed executing on the cluster.